mir-group/flare/docs/source/tutorials/gpfa.rst

 Our goal is to train a GP, which first must be instantiated with a set of parameters.

 For the sake of this example, which is a molecule, we will use a two-plus-three body kernel.
-We must provide the kernel and the kernel gradient as ``callable`` s to the GP.
+We must provide the kernel name to the GP, "two-plus-three-mc" or "2+3mc'.
 Our initial guesses for the hyperparameters are not important.
 The hyperparameter labels are included below for later output.
 The system contains a small number of atoms, so we choose a relatively